pallets-eco/flask-classful/docs/index.rst

 ``flask.views`` to do that?"

-Well, yes and no. While ``flask.views.MethodView`` does provide some of the functionality of ``flask_classful.FlaskView`` it doesn't quite complete the picture by supporting methods that aren't part of the typical CRUD operations for a given resource, or make it easy for me to override the route rules for particular view.
+Well, yes and no. While ``flask.views.MethodView`` does provide some of the functionality of ``flask_classful.FlaskView``, it doesn't quite complete the picture by supporting methods that aren't part of the typical CRUD operations for a given resource, or make it easy for me to override the route rules for particular views.
 And while ``flask.views.View`` does add some context, it requires a class for each view instead of letting me group very similar views for the same resource into a single class.

 "But my projects aren't that big.
-Can Flask-Classful do anything else for me besides making a big project easier to manage?"
+Can ``Flask-Classful`` do anything else for me besides making a big project easier to manage?"

 Why yes.
 It does help a bit with some other things.